mueller-wulff/ViewModelExtensions/README.md

 ```

 When working with `LiveData` it is always a hassle to check for nullable value.
-This library adds some methods to get non-nullable values:
+This library adds some methods to get non-null values:

 ```kotlin
 model.test().observeRequired(this) { test ->